Richard Lipka

 Richard Walter Lipka (born 1940) is an American Anglican bishop.
 Lipka served as a Roman Catholic and Episcopal priest before being consecrated in the Charismatic Episcopal Church.
-He has served since 2021 as bishop ordinary of the Missionary Diocese of All Saints, an Anglo-Catholic diocese in the Anglican Church in North America.
+He later joined the Anglican Church in North America, where he was 2021 to 2025 bishop ordinary of the Missionary Diocese of All Saints, an Anglo-Catholic diocese.
 He is a significant figure in the Episcopal charismatic renewal movement and the Anglican realignment.

 Early life and education

 Lipka was born in Wilmington, Delaware, to Adam Lipka and Mary Deptula Lipka.
 He was raised in the Catholic Church at St. Hedwig's Parish in Wilmington.
 He graduated from St. Mary's College in Michigan and received an M.A. from St. Mary's Seminary.
 Lipka also earned an S.T.B. from the Pontifical Gregorian University in Rome.
 While studying at the Pontifical North American College, Lipka was ordained to the Catholic priesthood in 1966, then returned to serve as a parish priest in the Diocese of Wilmington.